EvieQ01/EvieQ.github.io/_pages/life.md

 * Competed in John Ma Cup badminton competitions of female-doubles and mixed-doubles and won championship for the Department of Automation in 2021.
 * Joined karate team, competed in John Ma Cup competition and got top-8 awards in individual and team events in 2020.

+---

-##  A memoir for the second semester of my junior year🤣
+##  A memoir for the 2nd semester of my junior year🤣

 > ## Intro…

-> * An important people came into my life.🥳
+> * An important person came into my life.🥳
 > * Spending two days with Annie makes me understand myself more.
 Be relax and just be myself.🤩

 ### 1. Research